fredilarsen/ModuleInterface/examples/WebPage/README.md

 Run the XAMPP or WampServer installation package.

 ### Configuration of database
 1. Start Apache and MySQL/MariaDb and open the phpMyAdmin page.
 Or use a similar tool, like HeidiSQL if you want to keep your htdocs directory clean from other stuff.
+If you use the XAMPP distro, you can start phpMyAdmin by opening ```http://localhost/applications.html``` in the browser and clicking phpMyAdmin on the top right.
 2. Go to the Import tab and run the "database setup/home_control.sql" file to create the required tables.
 The character set must be set to UTF-8.
 3. You now have the home_control database running.
 Data should be updated in the currentvalues table after a short while, and you can inspect this (in phpMyAdmin by clicking on the table name to refresh the data).